How to Get Your Product in Walmart and Other Big-Box Retailers

 The steps of completing your Walmart vendor application vary slightly depending on what category of supplier your products or services fall under:

 - Local products

-The Local Purchase Program, explains Walmart's website, "provides an avenue for small, domestic suppliers to sell their locally made, shelf-ready products at Walmart stores within their local area".
+The Local Purchase Program, for example, according to Walmart's website, "provides an avenue for small, domestic suppliers to sell their locally made, shelf-ready products at Walmart stores within their local area."

-Potential local suppliers, unlike potential suppliers of national products, get to directly approach their local Walmart store manager and pitch their product.
-(Note that some products, such as jewelry and apparel, are not included in the Local Purchase program and must follow the National products process.)
-Make sure you check Walmart’s Minimum Vendor Requirements before you plan your presentation—you’ll only get one shot at it.
-Walmart's Supplier Checklist will also be useful.
+Potential local suppliers, unlike vendors of national products, can approach their local Walmart store manager directly and pitch their products.
+(Note that some products, such as jewelry and apparel, are not included in the Local Purchase Program and must go through national channels.)
+Make sure you check Walmart’s minimum vendor requirements before you plan your presentation—you’ll only get one shot at it.
+Walmart's supplier checklist will also be useful.